district-labs/web3-sets/apps/docs/pages/schemas/identity/entities.md

 A `DataSchema` Entity describes how a `VerifiableCredential` artifact will be generated.

-For example the entity below contains a reference to the `GMCredential` credential schema.
+For example, the entity below contains a reference to the `GMCredential` credential schema.

 ```json
 "entities": [